anijitsahu/ethereum-react-simple-tic-tac-toe-dapp/README.md

 1. Clone the repository using `git clone https://github.com/anijitsahu/react-app-simple-chat-app.git` from `Git Bash / Command Prompt`
 2. Navigate inside the directory by `cd react-app-simple-chat-app`
 3. Install all the necessary dependecies by using `npm install`
-4. Navigate to the directory `cd server`
-5. Run the server by `node server.js`
-6. Open the `2` web browser and type`http://localhost:3000` in the address bar to load the application in each of them
-7. In one browser login with username `anijit` and password `anijit123`
-8. In another one login with username `jeetm` and password `jeetm76` and enjoy chatting
+4. Generate the build by `npm run dev` <br/>
+5. Open another `Command Prompt` and Run it as Administrator (in Windows)  and navigate to the same directory `react-app-simple-chat-app`
+6. In the second Command prompt, run the *Truffle Development network* by `truffle develop`
+7. In the second Command prompt, deploy the blockchain by `truffle migrate`
+8. Now in a Web browser navigate to `http://localhost:8081` and enjoy the TicTacToe game
+9. If the game ended and you want to play it again, in the second command prompt hit `Ctrl + C` and then run `truffle migrate --reset`

 *tested with <img src="screenshots/chrome.png" width="20px" title="Google Chrome">Google Chrome v70 and <img src="screenshots/firefox.png" width="25px" title="Firefox Developer edition">Mozilla Firefox Developer Editon*